spiral/docs/http/routing.md

 Now our route can cover every method of a given controllers.

 ## Routing to Controllers
-Since we are able to specify routes which can define variable controller action, let's also define route which can point to variable contoller, to do that we have to use different route implementation `Spiral\Http\Routing\Controllers\Route`.
+Since we are able to specify routes which can define variable controller action, let's also define route which can point to variable controller, to do that we have to use different route implementation `Spiral\Http\Routing\ControllersRoute`.

 ```php
 $route = new ControllersRoute(